v3il/hgf-helper/README.md

 Its main features include:

 1. ✅ **Auto-command sending**
-   Automatically sends `!hitsquad`, `!loot1-8`, and `!chest1-8` commands to the chat when the corresponding checkboxes are enabled.
+   Automatically sends `!hitsquad`, `!loot1-8`, and `!chest1-8` commands to the chat when the relevant toggles are turned on.

 2. 🎯 **Quick manual buttons**
    Provides clickable buttons for manually sending the `!hitsquad`, `!loot1-8`, and `!chest1-8` commands.